pranay-k4/BuildPad/README.md

 # BuildPad
+A customizable macro pad with OLED display, layers, media controls and more.

+## Why BuildPad? ( Why I built this )
-A customizable open-source macropad for makers, coders, designers, and electronics builders.
+BuildPad is customizable open-source macropad for makers, coders, designers, and electronics builders.

-## Why I Built This
 Because building something yourself is way more fun than buying it and I love hardware.

 ## Features